samclarke/SCEditor/README.md

 Max resize to width in px.
 Set to null for double textarea width or -1 for unlimited.

 **getHtmlHandler** *function*
+This is called to filter the HTML before being shown in View Source or set as the textareas value.
+The function should take two arguments, the first being a string containnig the HTML the second being the DOM body node.

 **getTextHandler** *function*
+This function will be called when switching from View Source mode back to WYSIWYG mode, or when loading the value from the textarea.
+The function should 1 argument, a string containing the content from the textarea.

 **dateFormat** *string*
 Date format to use, specified with the strings year, month & day e.g. "year-month-day".